 - Heat the oil in a pan to a high heat, and sear the lamb chunks for a minute or so to get some color on them.
 Drop in the knob of butter to give a nutty finish to the lamb.

-- Remove the lamb from the pan, then reduce the heat to a medium.
-Put in the garlic, onions, celery, and carrots and saute them, adding a pinch of salt to them as well as they cook.
-Once the veggies are wilted, remove them from the pan and put them in the pot you want to cook in.
+- Once the veggies are wilted, remove them from the pan and put them in the pot you want to cook in.
 Deglaze the pan with a bit of stock, and add it to the pot as well.
 Add the thyme and bay leaf too.

-- Fill the pot with the stock until it covers all the ingredients, bring it to a boil.
+- Add the lamb into the pot.
+Fill the pot with the stock until it covers all the ingredients, bring it to a boil.

 - Once it’s boiling, lower the heat to a simmer and let it stew for at least an hour if you’re on a stove.
 If you’re using a slow cooker, you can stew the lamb even longer for 4-6 hours.
 Don’t add the potatoes until about 20-25 before you finish cooking, or they’ll disintegrate (tip from my Irish friend).